-While the Bolle Mojo Goggles aren’t a great choice for skiers who value a lot of traits, they serve as a solid option for those who want reliable snow eyewear at an affordable price.
+This is my review of the Bolle Mojo Goggles.
+While they aren’t a great choice for skiers who value a lot of traits, they serve as a solid option for those who want reliable snow eyewear at an affordable price.

 - Best for: Skiers of all ability levels looking for affordable goggles with solid durability.